Four things your nonprofit can do to recruit and retain talented young professionals.

 Millennials now make up the largest generation in the U.S. workforce, but many nonprofits do not yet have policies and systems in place that attract young professionals, invest in their professional development, or incentivize them to stay and carry out their mission.

-Here are four things your nonprofit can do to recruit and retain talented young professionals:
+Four things your nonprofit can do to recruit and retain talented young professionals

 Molly Rivera serves as Vice Chair on the board of directors for the Young Nonprofit Professionals Network of the Triangle and has been involved with the network for almost five years.
 By day she works in Raleigh at the ACLU of North Carolina as their Communications Associate.